Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 Employer's legal position

-Prior to the merger the workers' representatives of both enterprises had tried to negotiate a new EWC agreement (see report in EWC News 3/2006).
+Prior to the merger the workers' representatives of both enterprises had tried to negotiate a new EWC agreement.
 They were however unsuccessful due to resistance on the management side.
 This means that the former Alcatel agreement remains valid in the merged company.

 In the current legal proceedings, the group's central management's position is that the ECID is merely a committee for social dialogue and not a fully fledged European works council.
 They are not entitled to the information and consultation rights of an EWC, according to EWC Directive, because the committee was established in 1996 on a "voluntary" basis before the national EWC laws came into effect.
 Such agreements actually still benefit from special protection according to article 13 of the EWC Directive.